davidkroeg/computer-vision-setup/README.md

 # IM520/MC5050 Computer Vision Project Setup

-Fork this repository (or download as ZIP) to get started.
+Fork-clone this repository or download as ZIP to get started.